From plaque reduction to fresher breath, discover why Ascophyllum nodosum is the most researched kelp for canine dental care.

 How long until I notice fresher breath?

-Some dogs show improvements within a few weeks; trials commonly evaluate outcomes over 30–90 days.
-Consistency matters - use it daily.
+Some dogs show improvements within a few weeks.
+Trials commonly evaluate outcomes over 30 to 90 days.
+Consistency matters, so use it daily.

 Does kelp replace brushing?